15 Charming Spots to See Christmas Lights in London (2022)

 7. Marylebone Village

 Chic Marylebone Village also partakes in the festivities and likes to do it in style, pretty much like the luxurious boutiques you’ll find there.
 The designers set alight the streets with twinkling stars and garlands, bringing that Christmas cheer to London.
-There’s always a switch-on event with plenty of activities to keep guests entertained; shopping stalls, food, drink, a Santa’s Grotto, fairground rides, tombola, and live music.
+There’s always a switch-on event with plenty of activities to keep guests entertained; shopping stalls, food, drink, a Santa’s Grotto, fairground rides, a tombola, and live music.

-Last year, celebrity Ricky Wilson from Kaiser Chiefs officially switched on the festive Christmas lights.
+In 2020, celebrity Ricky Wilson from Kaiser Chiefs officially switched on the festive Christmas lights.
 If you’d like to splurge early this Christmas, the switch-on evening is the perfect opportunity, with discounts running across stores such as; John Smedley, J Crew, Rachel Riley, David Mellor, and Fabriano Boutique.

 8. King’s Cross